-- 4. Specify items to include by selecting the corresponding check boxes.
-You can include both file categories and individual files and folders.
-For more information on categories see Data categories.
-If you do not want to keep the custom contents of the current backup by creating a data category, simply select the files and folders. - 5.
-You can exclude from online backups hidden or system files, folders and files matching the criteria you specify For more information see Excluding items from backup. - 6.
-The destination for the backup will be Acronis Online Storage.
-The destination field shows your quota of the storage space on Acronis Online Storage and the approximate amount of data to be backed up. - 7.
+- 5. You can exclude from online backups hidden or system files, folders and files matching the criteria you specify For more information see Excluding items from backup (p.
+75). - 6.
+The destination for the backup will be Acronis Cloud.
+The destination field shows your quota of the storage space on Acronis Cloud and the approximate amount of data to be backed up. - 7.
 To set an online backup schedule, click the Turn on link next to Schedule.
 For more information on scheduling your online backup see Scheduling (p.
-149).
+157).
 To run the backup on the schedule, click the down arrow to the right of the Back up now button and select Later in the drop down list.
 The backup with the settings you have made will run according to the schedule.

-The backup will run even after you log off the Acronis Online Storage.
+The backup will run even after you log off Acronis Cloud.